officialrcdevs/copcamwebsite/index.md

 ### How our app will enhance user functionality

 Our app combines and automates certain functions of native and third party apps to generate the optimal user experience.
-For example, Copcam starts a Youtube livestream, and automatically alerts emergency contacts of the user's location and a link to view the stream.
+For example, with one touch, Copcam starts a Youtube livestream, and automatically alerts emergency contacts of the user's location and a link to view the stream.

 ### About our app